DevMountain/deployment-heroku/README.md

 heroku create
 ```

-This will create an app on Heroku as well as add a new git remote to your repo.
+This will create an app on Heroku as well as add a new git remote to your repo. *Note: if you created an app already directly on the Heroku website, you'll have to manually add the Heroku remote (e.g. `heroku git:remote -a murmuring-sea-7101`).

-You can rename the default app name given to you by heroku (something like calm-mountain-5235) by typing:
+You can rename the default app name given to you by Heroku (something like calm-mountain-5235) by typing:

 ```
 heroku apps:rename my-cool-app-name --app calm-mountain-5235